Ant64 Graphics Architecture — A Chipset, Not a GPU

 The Blitter Engine

-This is not a legacy compatibility feature — it is a primary performance and creativity engine.
+The Blitter is not a legacy compatibility feature — it is a primary performance and creativity engine.

 The Blitter is a dedicated DMA-driven unit that performs high-speed memory-to-memory operations without CPU involvement.
+Unlike modern GPUs, the Ant64 Blitter is explicit, predictable, memory-address driven, and cycle-deterministic.

 Supported Operations

-• Area scroll
+• Line draw · Area scroll

 • Block rotate (90°, 180°, mirror)